mishoo/UglifyJS/README.md

 discarded by the compressor as not referenced.

-The safest comments where to place copyright information (or other info that needs to me kept in the output) are comments attached to toplevel nodes.
+The safest comments where to place copyright information (or other info that needs to be kept in the output) are comments attached to toplevel nodes.

 ## Support for the SpiderMonkey AST